-Top 15 Best Men’s Watches Under $100
+Top 20 Best Men’s Watches Under $100

 Find more Casio G Shock information and reviews here.

 We very much dig the clean, simple, elegant look of the Fossil Commuter.
-Fossil describes it as “resembling a turn-of-the-century wristwatch,” to which we say, okay…but this timepiece has a timeless look and we’d like to wear it regardless of heritage.
-The wire lug stainless steel case is fantastic and Fossil has produced this model to be easy for switching out the bands, so you can get other colors to match your look du jour.
+Fossil describes it as “resembling a turn-of-the-century wristwatch,” to which we say, okay, but this timepiece has a timeless look and we’d like to wear it regardless of heritage.
+The wire lug stainless steel case is fantastic and Fossil has produced this model to be easy for switching out the leather bands, so you can get other colors to match your look du jour.
 And Fossil knows its bracelets, which you can see here in this list of Top 10 Best Cool Men’s Bracelets.
 But back to the Commuter.
 For being such a big, easy-to-read watch, we do wonder why that date is so tiny.
-But we only wonder a little because we like this watch a lot.
+But we only wonder a little because we like this watch a lot and it’s a great price.
+It also comes in a version with a deep blue dial (which is about 10 bucks more).

 Buy the Fossil Commuter here.

-Note: UPDATE — This post was updated on March 29, 2018.
-We’ve expanded the list from the original 15 to 20.
-We removed a few items (either unavailable, or priced over $100, or we discovered a better item) and replaced with different watches.
-We also updated all prices and added additional information.
-And an important point to make: the list isn’t in order of preference or ranking.
-They’re just numbered to keep it simple.